Use Card on File with Square Invoices

 - Click Send.

 When your customer pays their invoice, they’ll see the option to save their payment card with your business.
-If they opt to save their payment, your Customer Directory will update.
+If they opt to save their payment, their profile in your Customer Directory will update automatically.

 Manually save a payment card to your Customer Directory: